Shed Cost Calculator

 | Porch / entry steps | Small covered entry, 2 steps | $400–$900 |

 Real-world note: The gap between kit companies is significant.
-A basic pine shed from a big-box store kit company runs $3,000–$4,500 assembled.
-A premium shed company (Tuff Shed, Backyard Buildings, local custom shop) runs $5,000–$8,000 for the same footprint with better materials, thicker wall sheathing, and a proper permit-ready design.
+A basic pine shed from a big-box store kit program runs $3,000–$4,500 assembled.
+A premium shed company (Tuff Shed, Backyard Buildings) runs $5,000–$8,000 for the same footprint with better materials and a permit-ready design.
 If you're adding electrical and a concrete slab, the shed itself is no longer the majority of the cost — foundation and electrical together often match or exceed the shed price.
 Get the shed right the first time.

 Example 3 — Premium Backyard Office / She Shed (12×16 ft, Cedar)

-A fully conditioned, insulated backyard office or hobby space — the fastest growing shed category.
+A fully conditioned, insulated backyard office or hobby space — the fastest growing shed category in 2026.
 These are built to a higher standard than storage sheds and function as a year-round room.

 | Item | Detail | Cost |